Header image: Basic Pancakes from Chowhound

 Chocolate and cherries take pancakes over to the dark side—the dark side of delicious, that is.
 Get the recipe here.

 Fruit isn’t just for putting in your pancakes.
 It’s for drenching and smothering them, too.
 Our apricot syrup lets them soak in tons of fruity flavor.
-Get the recipe here.
+Get our Apricot Pancake Syrup recipe.